RedaAlb/auto-rc-car/README.md

 - [x] Add testing folder to this readme file.
 - [x] Close sensor server and thread more neatly and properly.
 - [x] Look into multithreading options.
-- [ ] Add the controller server.
+- [x] Add the controller server.
-    - [ ] Use multithreading for it.
+    - [x] Use multithreading for it.
-- [ ] Make main loop in main.py into a class, and clean up main.py
+- [x] Make main loop in main.py into a class, and clean up main.py
     - Maybe make a CamHandler class to take care of it, and have instance var of frame that I can access in main.py
+- [ ] Close threads properly when program is finished.
 - [ ] Make another window for all stats/details, e.g. fps, num of bytes, delay, distance, etc.
 - [ ] RC Car steering
 - [ ] Add docstrings and document everything.

 ## Files and directories notes
 `main.py` is the executable for this project.
 It combines everything together.

+`cam_handler.py` handles anything related to the camera.

+`sensor_handler.py` handles anything related to the infrared sensor.

+`controller_handler.py` handles anything related to the controller/motors of the car.

 `/servers`, contains the server files for the camera, sensor, and controller connections between the computer and the Pi.